A cry from a Kalah a יתומה - The Yeshiva World

 I live in Yerushalayim and I come from a family of 15 children, bli ayin hora.
 My mother was niftar a while ago and my father had to raise our family alone.

-With great appreciation to Hakadush Baruch Hu, I am going to be married tomorrow, Monday night.
+With great appreciation to Hakadush Baruch Hu, I am going to be married TONIGHT, Monday night.
 But my father does not have any money to pay for even a simple wedding.

 I worry day and night and cry, “where will my help come from?”